mozaik-association/mozaik/docs/Petition_module.md

 <figcaption>Example of milestones for a petition</figcaption>
 </figure>

-## Automated communication
+## Automated communications

 Automatic emails can be added in the "communications" tab by selecting an already created template or by creating a new one.

-!!! abstract "The goal of the the automated communication"
+!!! abstract "The goal of the the automated communications"

     This feature allows emails to be sent automatically at certain times during the petition.
     !!! example